 2) Veterans Disability Discharge

-There are certain options available to veterans which could make them qualify for a student loan forgiveness without getting any consolidation.
+There are certain options available to veterans which could make them qualify for a student loan forgiveness program without getting any consolidation.
 This is possible if the veteran has a service-connected disability.
 This program has been designed to give relief to veterans who cannot continue their duty as a result of a disability sustained during service.

 3) National Defense Student loan discharge